theandyb/phasing/README.md

 ## Sample Pairs for Pseudodiploid Construction

 The file `sample_X_pairs.R` in the code directory randomly samples pairs of males from the same sub-population.
 This was modified slightly on 9 Aug 2023 to ensure that each sampled pair was unique.
 Also, the AMR, EAS, and SAS populations were added (100 pseudodiploids for each population).

+## Pseudodiploid Construction

+The batch script `batch_diploid_v3.sh` is a SLURM script which runs the same process on all sampled pairs of male X chromosomes.
+The process is as follows:

+1.